-It is the policy of Salon Media Group Inc. (Salon) to respond to notices of alleged copyright infringement, in compliance with the Digital Millennium Copyright Act and other applicable laws.
-This page describes how to serve a Notice of Infringing Material and what to do if any material you have placed on any Salon sites, including Salon.com, The WELL, and Open Salon becomes the subject of such a notice.
+It is the policy of Salon.com, LLC (Salon) to respond to notices of alleged copyright infringement, in compliance with the Digital Millennium Copyright Act and other applicable laws.
+This page describes how to serve a Notice of Infringing Material and what to do if any material you have placed on any Salon sites or Salon properties becomes the subject of such a notice.

 Before serving either a Notice of Infringing Material or a Counter-Notification, you may wish to contact a lawyer to better understand your rights and obligations under the DMCA and other laws.
 The following notice requirements are intended to comply with Salon's rights and obligations under the DMCA and do not constitute legal advice.

 Our response to these notices may include removing or disabling access to material claimed to be the subject of infringing activity and/or terminating subscribers.
 If we remove or disable subscriber access in response to such a notice, we will make a good-faith attempt to contact the owner of the affected site, or the uploader of the affected material or post, so that they may make a counter notification.
 We may also document notices of alleged infringement on which we act.
 Your complaint will also be a matter of record.
 A copy of the legal notice may be sent to one or more third parties who may then make it available to the public.

 Please be advised that you may be liable for damages if you materially misrepresent that a post, product or activity is infringing your copyrights.

 By using some of our services, you license other customers to copy works you have uploaded into specific sections of those services or sites.
 Please examine the posted agreements and terms of service in any situations where you and the alleged infringer are each a customer or subscriber to the same service, since you may have granted a license for some or all uses of your works at that Salon site.